Quantum key distribution using intra-particle entanglement: Path-polarization entanglement and side-channel attacks

+Like the BB84 protocol, our path-polarization entangled version involves Alice and Bob agreeing on symbols 0, 1, 2 and 3 being represented by the elements of each of the five bases mentioned above, given by states (\ref{fourstate0}), (\ref{fourstate}), (\ref{fourstate1}), etc. We will consider two protocols: one which employs only of the two MUBs, to parallel BB84; the other which includes the full suite of 5 MUBs. \begin{description} \item[State preparation and transmission:] Alice prepares an intra-particle path-polarization entangled states from one of the agreed upon bases, and sends that to Bob.

+\item[Bob's measurement:] Bob uses mirrors, phase-shifters and beam splitters (Fig. \ref{fig:bb84}) to measure the transmitted photon, choosing randomly the measurement setting $G_j^B$ basis, the `primed' versions of $G_j^A$.
+He obtains a 2-bit outcome, which he records.

-\textbf{Step-IV:} The experiment described in the above three steps is repeated many times.
-Alice then publicly declares the group (not the member of the group) from which she chooses the state randomly.
-After listening to Alice's group declaration, Bob informs Alice which experimental data should be kept and which ones should be aborted.
-The data which are kept are used in generating the secret key, and the data which are aborted are used in the security check, as described in the table below: 0.5cm
+\item[Key generation:] The experiment described in the above two steps is repeated many times.
+Alice then declares via an authenticated classical channel the basis (but not the basis element) from which she chooses the state randomly.
+(The existence of an authenticated channel between Alice and Bob, which gives Bob an edge over Eve, is essential to the security of QKD.)
+After listening to Alice's group declaration, Bob informs Alice which experimental data should be kept and which ones should be discarded.
+The retained data can be potentially used to distil the secret key, provided they find that the error rate is sufficiently low.